 There are three main dance floors that are elegantly created to provide fun themes.
 The Universe Floor is for exclusive and famous guests, the Warp Floor has the Metro Bar, and lastly the Cosmo Room.

 Doors open at 19:00, so you can even go for only an hour or two and enjoy contemporary music with a cocktail to unwind.
-You can then choose whether to stay until the second half of the night when things start to pick up for you to stylishly celebrate your first night in Tokyo!
+You can then choose whether to stay until the second half of the night when things start to pick up or go home and rest.

 - Free WiFi